-Whether you finance your business with debt or equity, you must pay for the use of funds.
+When you borrow money, you must pay for the use of funds.
 Exactly how much is called your cost of debt.

-To calculate your cost of debt, there are a couple of different formulas you need to know.
-Here’s what they mean and how to use them.
+There are a couple of different formulas you need to know to calculate your cost of debt.
+Find out what they mean and how to use them.

 What Is Cost of Debt?

 When your cost of debt is added to your cost of equity, the result is your cost of capital.
 Your cost of capital represents the total cost you pay to raise capital funds for your business.

 Your cost of debt can tell you how taking out a loan or pursuing an investor will affect your company’s finances.
 It also can help you determine whether the debt or equity opportunity makes sense for your business.
 Further, it can help potential lenders evaluate your ability to repay debt.

-The components of cost of debt include 2 major items: your interest rate and your tax rate.
+Cost of debt includes 2 major components: your interest rate and tax rate.